photofinale/umbraco-template/readme.md

 ### Features

 This project is a work in progress.
 We have a desired feature list which shows what we've completed so far.
 If you'd like to add a feature suggestion, please create an issue or even better, send the repository a pull request.
-To view what has been completed so far, please visit our [projects page](../../projects/1).
+To view what has been completed so far, please visit our [project page](../../projects/1).